Michael-Kolbasov/epam-javacore/README.md

  Create a hippodrome.
  Player makes a bet on a horse.
 Horses have their own constant speed and random acceleration speed.
- Each running horse represents a unique stream, so that all horses run in a parallel fashion.
+ Each running horse represents a unique thread, so that all horses run in a parallel fashion.